MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 - Make sure that a custom storage path is configured on your Arc Resource Bridge for migration.
 For more information, see [Create a storage path](../manage/create-storage-path.md).

+- The Azure Stack HCI target cluster must be able to initiate a network connection with the VMware source environment, either by being on the same on-premises network or by using a VPN.

 ## Azure Migrate project requirements

-If you have an existing Azure Migrate project with VM discovery complete, you need to [create a new Azure Migrate project](./migrate-vmware-prerequisites.md#create-an-azure-migrate-project) for migration to Azure Stack HCI.
+- If you have an existing Azure Migrate project with VM discovery complete, you need to [create a new Azure Migrate project](./migrate-vmware-prerequisites.md#create-an-azure-migrate-project) for migration to Azure Stack HCI.
 You can't use existing Azure Migrate projects for migration.

+- You must have only one source appliance per Azure Migrate project for Azure Stack HCI migrations.
+This means you can't use the same Azure Migrate project for both a VMware source and a Hyper-V source.
+Make sure to create a new project for each source you wish to migrate from.

 ## Next steps